rhizoome/git-darcs/README.md

   * d3ce714 chore(release): v5.0.0
 ```

 Create the work-repository.
-Note that git and darcs make sure that no history-
+Note that git and darcs make sure that no historical
 data is duplicated on disk (using hardlinks).

 ```bash